usmcamp0811/dotfiles/SECRETS.md

 }
 ```

-## Enable Service
+## Enabling the Service

-In side your system configuration file (`./systems/x86_64-linux/ata-xps`) you will need to enable the service.
-The following a excerpt from the system config to show what this would look like.
+To enable the service, you need to modify your system configuration file (`./systems/x86_64-linux/ata-xps`).
+Here's an excerpt from the system config showing how to do this:

 ```nix
 # ... more code ...